skadariya/doc-pipeline-app/README.md

 ## Instruction

-> Step A: If you machine doesn't have "donet" run the " brew cask install dotnet" in the terminal.
+> Step A: If local machine doesn't have "donet" run the " brew cask install dotnet" in the terminal.

 > Step B: Then goto "https://dotnet.microsoft.com/download" and download dotnet core.